Elijah at Horeb

 The voice of thin silence

 The wind, the earthquake and the fire are the great forces by which God is expected, those that in Scripture escort his manifestations.
+It was on this same mountain that God had given himself to Moses: “the Lord had come down on it in fire; the smoke rose from it like the smoke of a furnace, and the whole mountain shook violently” Exodus 19:18.
+Elijah, standing where Moses had stood, awaits the God of Sinai and of Carmel, the God of fire; and the fire passes without him.
 By letting them pass without being in them, he undeceives the prophet about the way he gives himself.
 On Carmel, Elijah had seen him answer by fire, in splendour and power, and it is still a God of fire that he awaits; he himself is a prophet of fire, full of an ardent zeal.
 Yet the one who draws near stands in the faint breeze, in gentleness and silence.
 His most intimate presence is not found in the crash that terrifies, but in the light breath one perceives only by silencing every noise.
 Whoever seeks God in the tumult passes him by; it is within, in silence, that he lets himself be reached.
-This gentleness in which God reveals himself foreshadows from afar that of Christ: “Learn from me, for I am meek and humble of heart.”
+This gentleness in which God reveals himself foreshadows from afar that of Christ: “Learn from me, for I am gentle and humble of heart.”
 Matthew 11:29

 Seven thousand

 The same question returns, “What are you doing here, Elijah?”, and the prophet repeats his complaint, word for word.
 The whole of that complaint held in one word, repeated twice: he is left alone.
 It was on this conviction that his wish to die under the broom tree rested: if he is the last faithful one and is hunted down, all is lost and he with it.
-God undoes that certainty with a single sentence: “I will keep for myself in Israel seven thousand, all whose knees have not bowed to Baal.”
+God undoes that certainty with a single sentence: “I will keep for myself in Israel seven thousand men: all those whose knees have not bent before Baal.”
 1 Kings 19:18 Elijah thought himself alone; they are seven thousand.
 The prophet read his situation backwards: where he saw only defeat and abandonment, God was secretly keeping a whole people that had remained faithful.
-The cause of God never rests on one man, and his work does not die out when the one who carries it believes himself finished.
+Paul will take up this remnant of seven thousand as the figure of the remnant of Israel that God keeps for himself in every age: “at the present time, there is a remnant, chosen by grace.”
+Romans 11:5 The cause of God never rests on one man, and his work does not die out when the one who carries it believes himself finished.
 Raised from his solitude, Elijah is sent back to men: God charges him to anoint kings and to give himself a successor, Elisha, who will prophesy after him.
+“You shall anoint Hazael as king over Aram; you shall anoint Jehu son of Nimshi as king over Israel, and you shall anoint Elisha son of Shaphat, of Abel-meholah, as prophet in your place.”
+1 Kings 19:15-16

 Later, on another mountain, Elijah will stand again before God: beside Moses, he will appear in glory and speak with Christ transfigured.
 “And behold, Moses and Elijah appeared to them, talking with him.”
 Matthew 17:3 The one who had sought God in the murmur of Horeb then contemplates him face to face in the Son.